 Evergreen content can be a lot of work at the beginning.
 But, as explained at the beginning, this investment pays off over many years, while the follow-up effort remains low.
 At the same time, this does not mean that you should leave this content completely to its own devices.

-Quite the opposite: especially if a post is already working well, you should determine at what intervals you want to revise, expand and update it.
+On the contrary, especially if a post is already working well, you should decide how often you want to revise, expand and update it.
 Otherwise, you may end up forgetting about it or it may be displaced by the competition.